 This article is purely conjecture.
 I have no hard data and would not even know how to create a study to test for it.
-BUT, I consider it biologically plausible.
+BUT, I consider it biological plausible.

 Tightness is a common sensation for people with pain and for athletes during training.
-However, when someone reports being tight in a region I find that they often are not in terms of their mobility.
-Their range of motion will be wonderful, perceptually their tissue will feel “loose” upon palpation (warning: highly subjective on my part) yet they report a sense of tightness.
+However, when someone reports being tight in a region I find that they rarely are.
+Their range of motion will be wonderful, perceptually their tissue will feel “loose” upon palpation (warning: highly subjective on my part) yet they report tightness.
 Main point being there are no objective signs of tightness or limits in their range of motion.
 So why does the perception of tightness occur? (more…)

 Purpose: to provide some information about the pain experience